Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Experiments

-Although the two datasets contain different types of cheat, the official in-use anti-cheats can not label the specific subcategories, but can only annotate the broad categories of cheats.
-Cheating sophistication is subjective and difficult to quantify.
-Hence, even though we want to provide further information, it is infeasible to provide a more detailed breakdown of the datasets.
-Besides, due to the low recall and accuracy of the current in-use anti-cheats, there will be inevitable noise (cheaters who have evaded the official anti-cheats) in the negative labels within the ground truth.
+Although the two datasets include different cheat types, the official in-use anti-cheat systems cannot label specific subcategories; they only annotate broad cheat categories.
+Quantifying cheating sophistication is inherently subjective and challenging, making it infeasible to provide a more detailed breakdown of the datasets.
+Additionally, due to the poor performance of current anti-cheat systems, the ground truth inevitably contains noise (cheaters who evade detection) within the negative labels.
+But to the best of our knowledge, this is the most realistic and well-annotated dataset.